masc-ucsc/docs/docs/pyrope/07-typesystem.md

 * `(a@[] & b@[]) == b@[]` when `a` and `b` are `range`.
 This means that the `a` range has at least all the values in `b` range.

-* true when `a` and `b` are `string`.

 * There are two cases for tuples.
 If all the tuple entries are named, `a does b` is true if for all the root fields in `b` the `a.field does b.field`.
   When either `a` or `b` have unnamed fields, for each field in `b` the name and also position should match.
-If the field has no name, only position should match.
+The conclusion is that if the field has no name, only position should match.

 * `a does b` is false if the explicit array size of `a` is smaller than the explicit array size of `b`.
 If the size check is true, the array entry type is checked. `:x[] does :y[]` is false when `x does y` is false.

 * The lambdas have a more complicated set of rules explained later.
-It distinguieshes between lambda call and lambda reference.
+It distinguishes between lambda call and lambda reference.

 ```
 assert     (a:int(max=33,min=0) does (a:int(20,5)))